KU beats West Virginia on the road in OT; first 2-0 start since 2011

 They would then convert a two-point conversion from a JT Daniels throw to Bryce Ford-Wheaton in the back of the endzone knotting things up at 42.

-KU would get ball first in overtime and score a on a Jalon Daniels four-yard touchdown pass to Quentin Skinner.
+KU would get the ball first in overtime and score on a Jalon Daniels four-yard touchdown pass to Quentin Skinner.

 That is when Cobee Bryant would intercept JT Daniels on the next drive returning it 86 yards to give the Jayhawks a 55-42 win.